openoereb/pyramid_oereb/README.rst

 a running instance of the pyramid_oereb DEV server connected to the DB.
 The project folder is mounted to it.
 So changes take effect.

+The sample static extract should then be available at http://localhost:6543/oereb/extract/json?EGRID=CH113928077734

 Running the tests
 =================